Is it Possible to Monetize Your Podcast?

 Deciding when you want to advertise on your show can be difficult enough, but once you finally decide to, how do you even go about finding someone to sponsor your show?

 When Should I Run Ads?

-Whenever you decide to run ads on your podcast, just make sure that you are comfortable with your decision.
+When you decide to run ads on your podcast, just make sure you are comfortable with your decision.
 It’s always going to be your final choice.
-You should also keep your listeners in mind, keep an open discussion with them and allow them to be apart of the decision, ask for feedback.
-There’s a few things to consider before you run any ads, is it going to be worth it for you?
+You should also keep your listeners in mind, keep an open discussion with them and allow them to be a part of the decision, ask for feedback.
+There are a few things to consider before you run any ads, is it going to be worth it for you?
 Are you going to feel ok with selling ads on your podcast even if you know you aren’t getting a ton of downloads?